The massive contributor to climate change you never think about… but is right in front of your eyes

 Seeing single-use plastics on screen would feel odd in 2030.
 It would be a sign that the film was totally outdated and likely shot a decade ago.
-We would see less celebrities willing to sign on to plastic water bottle endorsement deals and less unsustainable product placements would be on screen.
+We would see fewer celebrities willing to sign on to plastic water bottle endorsement deals and less unsustainable product placements would be on screen.
 Society would no longer consume single-use plastics as freely and the entire plastics industry would begin to collapse.
-HoW would be so proud to see this change.
+How would be so proud to see this change?

 I would love to support Habits of Waste – what can I do?

 The best ways to support HoW are to participate in our campaigns, which can be found at www.habitsofwaste.org/campaigns, follow us on social media (@howchangers) and PLEASE make a donation on our website if you can!

 The more people join our movement, the larger our collective impact.